oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

      - See
        [Understand Oracle Container Registry images](#understand-oracle-container-registry-images)
        for a discussion of some install types.
-     - Run `imagetool -create -h` to get the list of accepted types.
-TBD there's no dash
+     - Run `imagetool create -h` to get the list of accepted types.
    - The `--recommendedPatches` parameter finds and applies the latest PatchSet Update (PSU) and recommended patches.
 This takes precedence over `--latestPSU`.